pattjoshi/Crwn-Clothng/README.md

 ➡️ I have added some media query styles to our styled components, try as an exercise to convert the appropriate pages to be mobile responsive!

+➡️ I moved  shop data into our firestore database, now we need to modify our application in such a way that considers our data being loaded asynchronously.and I  created a WithSpinner HOC as well as modified our shop to initialize the call for data.

 upcomming :-
 hosting 404 contact , loding ,